AsimAShah/Web-Scraping-Project/README.md

-# Web-Scraping-Project
+# Welcome to My Web-Scraping-Project
-Scrap HTML  stock data in Python using BeautifulSoup
+In this Project I will Scrap HTML stock data that is one the Web in Python using BeautifulSoup